 Most instructors demonstrate the the exercises along with the class, so watch them carefully to keep track of what you should be doing.
 Some instructors will also walk around the class checking on technique, so you can expect hands-on assistance if you’re a newbie.
 Don’t stress if you get a bit lost; just take a deep breath and do what you can.

 Don’t compare yourself to others

-If you’re uncertain how an exercise is best carried out, watch/ask your instructor – copying the person next to you might mean you’re learning incorrectly.
+If you’re uncertain how an exercise is best carried out, watch or ask your instructor.
+Imitating the person next to you might mean you’re learning incorrectly.

 Above everything else, group exercise is supposed to be fun, so don’t let your nerves get in the way of a good time.
 Get into the right mindset, make sure you’re prepared and explore the diverse range of group exercise classes at your local David Lloyd Club.
 We’ll see you there.